Darshik924/portfolio/README.md

 This portfolio is built to:

 - Highlight my development journey
-- Showcase my projects and skills
+- Provides list of my projects
 - Provide an easy way to connect and collaborate

 ---